 The Personal Income Tax (PIT) is the most common tax type in the country.
 Interestingly, many taxpayers don’t understand the way this tax is deducted and as a result, there are often questions about it.
+Here you will get detail idea about student loan interest deduction, do visit us.

 #1 What is PIT?